Last Modified: Thursday, August 4, 2022 4:27 pm

 - Release from quarantine and isolation will be determined by the University Health Center or Occupational Health.

-Contact tracers will ask the infected person for a list of all iIndividuals who they may have been in close contact with, and will follow up with those people and will use additional interviewing and electronic data as required.
-If the facts indicate that the person was in close contact, defined as being within 6 feet of an infected person for a total of 15 minutes or more during a 24-hour period, then that person will be instructed to enter a 14-day quarantine as a precaution.
+- Contact tracers will ask the infected person for a list of all individuals who they may have been in close contact with, and will follow up with those people and will use additional interviewing and electronic data as required.
+If the facts indicate that an unvaccinated person was in close contact, defined as being within 6 feet of an infected person for a total of 15 minutes or more during a 24-hour period, then that person will be instructed to enter a 14-day quarantine as a precaution.

 - Those individuals determined to not be at risk will not have to quarantine